habbis/techblog/content/post/zfs_server.md

     #includedir /etc/sudoers.d
 ```

-- Then after setting up the users on the system then we are going to set up the ssh-keys for the user youruser.
+- Then after setting up the users on the system then we are going to set up the
+ssh-keys for the user youruser.
 Then since we have already setup ssh-keys via digital-ocean.
-The root user directory already have the necessary keys installed.
-So on a system the ssh-key is inside the .ssh directory on each user that you allow somebody to ssh into.
-So root only have ssh-key here then in the dir /root/.ssh are the keys.
-In openssh the keys is in the file called authorized_keys in the .ssh directory.
+The root user directory already has the necessary keys installed.
+So, on a system the ssh-key is inside the .ssh directory on each user that you allow somebody to ssh into.
+on this system  root only have ssh-key it's in the dir /root/.ssh .
+In openssh the keys are in the file called authorized_keys in the .ssh directory.
 Then I recommend copying the .ssh dir with all files to the home folder to /home/youruser/.
-So I use this command and remember there is always the alternative command.
+So, I use this command and remember there is always the alternative command.·

 ```
     cp -r /root/.ssh /home/youruser/
 ```

-- After you have done that then I like to make user the right permission is one the files and folder in .ssh.
-Sometimes i have failed to login to new user since the owner of the folder .ssh is root.
-So I set it to your user with this command.
+- After you have done that then I like to make user the right permission is one
+the files and folder in .ssh.
+Sometimes i have failed to login to new user since the owner of the folder .ssh
+is root.
+So, I set it to youruser with this command.·

 ```
     chown habbis:habbis /home/youruser/.ssh